 Dana Ranch: a masterplan for a vast Montana ranch, the modest original house re-conceived in the English Arts and Crafts style.

-Castleton Ranch: a 7000 acre ranch in the mountains of Western Colorado, landscape for 26 buildings.
+Anthracite Ranch: a 7000 acre ranch in the mountains of Western Colorado, landscape for 26 buildings.

-The intersection of landscape and architecture: A threat of avalanche from above coupled with a desire to diminish the mass of the house as seen from a nearby view corridor literally led to an integration of house and land.
+The intersection of landscape and architecture: The threat of avalanche from above coupled with a desire to diminish the mass of the house as seen from a nearby view corridor literally led to an integration of house and land.
 Modestly-sized spaces along with simple materials perfectly crafted together create a warm, livable home—a contrast to the grandiosity pervasive in the region.

 Many years of work went into creating an expansive setting for this monumental project.
 Seven large boulder installations – including a wrap-around grotto for the spa –provide subtle, rustic context for the many outdoor living and entertaining spaces, visually connecting the site with the nearby cliffs and rocky peaks.
 A large new pond and stream surrounded by lawns and meadows, aspen groves and stands of spruce and native flower gardens result in an elegant park-like setting for the Charles Cunniffe designed home built by Hansen Construction.